Female Alternative Surgery

 During the consultation a significant amount of time is spent reviewing the patient’s history and previous medical records.
 This allows the Institute to learn more about the individual and the reasons behind her personal choice in wanting to keep her reproductive organs.
 The female anatomy is reviewed extensively, and we do our best to educate the patient about her reproductive system.

-The program allows the patient to have a family member, partner or close friend stay with her in the hospital for no additional charge.
+The program allows the patient to have a family member, partner or close friend over the age of eighteen stay with her in the hospital for no additional charge.
 We feel the emotional support is helpful during the immediate post-operative period.

 The patient’s family can also view the procedure via the closed circuit video transmitted into the patient’s room.
 This allows the family to learn about and understand exactly what their loved one is experiencing.